Joomla!™ User Group Milton Keynes

 I wanted to answer the question: "What is the Joomla system and what is a good purpose for Joomla?"

 Joomla is a Content Management System (CMS) which simply means that the content is stored in a database with an online administration system which is normally called 'the back end' and is not seen by the public.
 Joomla is delivered as downloadable 'free to use' Open Source software under version two of a licence called GPL.

 In truth, Joomla is more than just a CMS...

 Joomla On Page SEO

 SEO consultants in MK range from good, busy and honest to the risky and time wasting of SEO consultancy.
-SEO is sold by many sales people holding out a hope of instant internet rewards.
+SEO is purveyed by many sales people holding out a hope of instant internet rewards.
 Pardon me, we fail to see the point of doing this.
 On Page Milton Keynes Joomla SEO offers more?

 Take a look at this Google request for help from someone selling SEO:

-Dose your SEO consultant understand On Page Joomla SEO and the rather good idea to have a quality Joomla website?
+Will your SEO consultant understand On Page Joomla SEO and the rather good idea to have a quality Joomla website?